 Student(s) found to be in violation of the Student Code of Conduct and/or the guidelines imposed during the pandemic will be subject to student conduct sanctions.
 Please see The Code of Conduct online, Geneseo Update, and the Student Handbook.

-- A guest is considered to be any person present who is not assigned to that space.
-All guests are to be escorted by resident hosts at all times within the residence halls.
+- A guest is considered to be any person present who is not assigned to a residence hall room on campus.
+When permitted, all guests are to be escorted by resident hosts at all times within the residence halls.

-- The right of a resident to reasonably live in privacy supersedes the right of a roommate to entertain guests.
+- When visitation is permitted, the right of a resident to reasonably live in privacy supersedes the right of a roommate to entertain guests.
 Roommates must receive each other's permission before inviting anyone to spend the night in the room.

-- Inappropriate behavior or visitation which infringes on the rights of other residents to have full use of any facility may lead to conduct action and/or removal from residence for the guest as well as the host.
+- When visitation is permitted, inappropriate behavior or visitation which infringes on the rights of other residents to have full use of any facility may lead to conduct action and/or removal from residence for the guest as well as the host.

-- A resident may host overnight visitors no more than three nights per month.
+- When visitation is permitted, residents may host overnight visitors no more than three nights per month.

 - Unvaccinated residents must participate in weekly pool testing for COVID-19 is mandatory.